wilofice/orion/tasks.md

     - The audio message is just a part of the conversation history, it doesn't change the way the conversation is handled.
     - The audio message is just a way to send the user request, it doesn't change the way the AI response is generated.
     - The audio message is just a way to send the user request, it doesn't change the way the conversation history is retrieved.
+20) We are evolving the preferences on the frontend and so updating the input and output data models in the backend.
+The preferences are handled on the frontend according to the document 'preference_service_backend_interaction.md' .
+Your task is to make sure the backend-api is designed according to the document.
+Basically we need to implement the following:
+    - Add support for the newest user preferences in the UserPreferences model.
+    - Update the implements of the user preferences handling in the /preferences route in preference_router.py.
+    - Provide testing recommendations for user preferences handling.
+    - Consider future enhancements for user preferences processing.
+    - The user preferences are stored in a DynamoDB table and are retrieved when the user logs in or updates their preferences.
+The user preferences are used to customize the AI responses and the conversation history based on the user's preferences.